 Make It Fun

-Listener comments will drive you nuts.
+Listener comments drive you nuts.
 Trying to address each complaint or suggestion is a sure path to screwing up your show.
 But there’s also keen insight that can shine a light on problems or opportunities you may not know exist.